 What is the value of a single point?

 One point proved too far a distance to traverse for a Japanese team on the verge of making history.
 Hoki and Kobayashi had four opportunities to take that one point that would have taken them past China for a place in the title round of the TotalEnergies BWF Sudirman Cup Finals 2023.
 It would have been Japan’s first Sudirman Cup win over China, bringing with it a likely shot at a first-ever Sudirman Cup title.
-It would have marked a great comeback for a team that had been routed 0-5 in a group tie to Korea just a few days ago.
+It would have marked a great comeback for a team that had been routed 5-0 in a group tie by Korea just a few days ago.
 For China, a loss would’ve been their first-ever on home soil in six editions of this tournament.

 Those possibilities hung tantalisingly in the air when Hoki and Kobayashi steamed ahead in the final game of the fourth match.
-Japan were 2-1 up courtesy wins in the mixed doubles (Kyohei Yamashita/Naru Shinoya) and women’s singles (Akane Yamaguchi), while China had pulled one back through Shi Yu Qi in men’s singles.
+Japan were 2-1 up courtesy of wins in the mixed doubles (Kyohei Yamashita/Naru Shinoya) and women’s singles (Akane Yamaguchi), while China had pulled one back through Shi Yu Qi in men’s singles.

 Until 20-16 the Japanese had stayed sharp, forced their chances, and looked on course.
 Whether it was tentativeness on their part, or the more steely nerves of the Chinese, Liu Yu Chen and Ou Xuan Yi did what badminton dreams are made of – save all four match points, and convert their own first opportunity even as the stadium erupted, with coaches and teammates clutching their heads in disbelief at what they had witnessed.
 Liu and Ou had pulled out one of the biggest escape acts in Sudirman Cup history.